 Lake Taupo by the Numbers

 Lake Taupo covers 238 square miles (616 square kilometers), making it roughly the size of Singapore.
-It's the largest lake in the country and has nearly twice the surface area of Lake Te Anau on the South Island, New Zealand's next largest (133 square miles/344 square kilometers).
-It is much larger than the next biggest lake on the North Island, Lake Rotorua (31 square miles/79 square kilometers).
+It's the largest lake in the country and has nearly twice the surface area of Lake Te Anau on the South Island, New Zealand's next largest lake.

 Lake Taupo Formation and History

 Lake Taupo fills the caldera left by a massive volcanic eruption 26,500 years ago.
-In the past 26,000 years, 28 major eruptions have taken place, occurring between 50 and 5,000 years apart.
-The most recent eruption happened about 1,800 years ago.
+It sits on top of a supervolcano and in the past 26,000 years, 28 major eruptions have taken place here, occurring between 50 and 5,000 years apart.
+The most recent eruption happened about 1,800 years ago, however it is possible that the lake may one day erupt again.

 Taupo gets its name as the shortened version of its correct name, Taupo-nui-a-Tia.
 This translates from Maori as "the great cloak of Tia."
 It refers to an incident when the early Maori chief and explorer noticed some unusually colored cliffs along the shore of the lake that resembled his cloak.
 He named the cliffs "Taupo-nui-a-Tia," and the shortened form later became the name of both the lake and the town.